OxMetricstm is a family of of software packages providing an integrated solution for the

 but also provides full integration with OxMetrics.

 When running within OxMetrics, graphs and output appear there, and can be edited

 on screen.
 The included OxPack program allows many third-party packages

 to be run interactively, using data that is loaded into OxMetrics.

 is the command-line

 version.
 Ox programs are written in an editor (such as OxEdit)

-and run from a command-prompt (console/terminal/MS-DOS) window or
+and run from a command-prompt (console/terminal/command prompt) window or

 from inside the editor.
 In comparison with Ox Professional,